 - Sources: MSCI, Bloomberg, Seafarer.

-Conclusions of Part II and Preview of Part III
+Conclusions of Part II

 There are marked differences in the investment exposures provided by the normative and positive index approaches.
 Indeed, the MSCI EM Index has certain inherent statistical biases that arise from its normative approach: its subjective emphasis on “investability and replicability” has resulted in active tilts away from large swaths of the emerging markets, as summarized in Figure 9.